Embattled Fed Gov. Lisa Cook says she'll sue Trump to keep her job

 Who's on the board?

-Trump appointed two members of the board, Christopher Waller and Michelle Bowman, in his first term and has named Steven Miran, a top White House economist, to replace Gov. Adriana Kugler, who stepped down unexpectedly Aug.
-1. If Miran's nomination is approved by the Senate and Trump is able to replace Cook, he would have a 4-3 majority on the Fed's board, which votes on all interest rate decisions, along with five of the Fed's 12 regional bank presidents.
+Trump seems to have since focused his attention on gappointed two members of the board, Christopher Waller and Michelle Bowman, in his first term and has named Steven Miran, a top White House economist, to replace Gov. Adriana Kugler, who stepped down unexpectedly Aug.
+1. If Miran's nomination is approved by the Senate and Trump is able to replace Cook, he would have a 4-3 majority on the Fed's board.

+Trump criticized Powell at a cabinet meeting Tuesday and said ”we'll have a majority very shortly" on the Fed.

+The Fed's board oversees financial regulations and also votes on all interest rate decisions.
+Five of the Fed's 12 regional bank presidents also have a vote, with one of those five always being the New York Fed and the other four serving on a rotating basis.

 Legal experts say the Republican president’s claim that he can fire Cook, who was appointed by Democratic President Joe Biden in 2022, is on shaky ground.
 But it’s an unprecedented move that hasn’t played out in the courts before, and the Supreme Court this year has been much more willing to let the president remove agency officials than in the past.